What is a Job Architecture?

 Having the jobs’ requirements and levels from a job evaluation exercise at hand makes the transfer into the levelling system of a market benchmark much easier.

-The aim is to understand how an organization’s pay rates compare to market rates in order to set individual salaries at an appropriate level and further structure compensation systems.Learn more about compensation benchmarking with gradar
+The aim is to understand how an organisation’s pay rates compare to market rates in order to set individual salaries at an appropriate level and further structure compensation systems.Learn more about compensation benchmarking with gradar

 Setup compensation structures and manage pay

-A pay structure is an instrument of an organization's HR strategy and Compensation & Benefits policies and practices.
+A pay structure is an instrument of an organisation's HR strategy and Compensation & Benefits policies and practices.
 They define the company's willingness to pay for certain jobs (of equal value) and serve as a decision-making tool for determining the salary levels of individual employees.
 They help to objectify and legitimise decisions to various stakeholders.Learn more about compensation structuring with gradar

 Harmonise Job Titles & Ranks together with Job Categories

 Designing a job titling convention is a big step in developing a common language to describe career paths and work levels in an enterprise as they become clear indicators of a job’s overall category, role and responsibility.

 A title structure should ideally allow for market-going job titles as well as professional titles like accountant or engineer.
 These guidelines are often established in order to convert existing titles into a new structure.Learn more about job titles

 Job categories group together jobs in similar careers and are sometimes called management levels.